Yorkshire Coastliner bus routes 840 and 843: History

-Route Description
+Routes

 Both routes 840 and 843 start at Leeds City bus station, before following the A64 until reaching the Leeds suburb of Seacroft.
 They then rejoin the A64, heading north-east to Tadcaster and arriving into Copmanthorpe.
 Continuing to York, they pass through York Station and the city centre, before proceeding north-east through the York suburb of Heworth and the village of Stockton-on-the-Forest, before rejoining the A64 and arriving into Malton.

 At Malton, the routes diverge.
 Route 840 turns north towards Pickering, briefly detouring to Kirby Misperton (Note: Kirby Misperton is only served by journeys terminating at Thornton-le-Dale) (for Flamingo Land Resort).
 It then heads east along the A170 to Thornton-le-Dale, and north into the North York Moors along the A169 towards Goathland, before heading north-east to Whitby, where it terminates at the bus station.

 Meanwhile, route 843 continues north-east through Norton-on-Derwent, rejoining the A64 and following it north at Staxton.
 It passes through Seamer and Crossgates before reaching Scarborough, where it terminates at Peasholm Park.

 The summer-season X43 express route follows a similar route to the 843, but only calls at Seacroft Green and regular Coastliner bus stops in the areas of York and Malton.

 Historically, there was a route 842 which ran from Leeds to Thornton-le-Dale, and a route 844 which ran from Leeds to York, however both of these routes have since been merged into short workings of the current routes.
 There was also a route 845 from Leeds to Filey and Bridlington, however this was withdrawn in 2018.